skystar-p/kubix/README.md

 - **Catching errors at build time**: All manifests are validated against JSON Schema before they're even written.
 Typos, missing required fields, and type mismatches fail the manifest generation, not the deployment.
 - **Using Nix for configuration**: Write manifests in a real programming language with proper types, functions, and abstractions.
 No more YAML indentation disasters and `nindent` workaround.
 - **Validating Helm outputs**: Render Helm charts and validate the result.
 Finally know if your `values.yaml` produces valid Kubernetes resources.
-- **Supporting CRDs**: Automatically extract schemas from CustomResourceDefinitions.
-Your cert-manager Certificates and Istio VirtualServices get validated too.
+- **Supporting CRDs**: Automatically extract schemas from `CustomResourceDefinition`s.
+Your cert-manager `Certificate`s and Istio `VirtualService`s get validated too.
-- **Post-Process your final result**: You have full control over you manifests, powered by Nix function.
+- **Post-Process your final result**: You have full control over your manifests, powered by Nix function.
 No more custom forked Helm charts for your real needs.

-If you're tired of debugging YAML in production, try Kubix.
-Kubix can solve the real problems listed above, and makes the writing manifest a more pleasant experience.
+If you're tired of debugging YAML in production, give Kubix a try.
+It makes writing manifest a more pleasant experience.

 - [Basic Usage](#basic-usage)